IRFAN-QUTAB/Scalable-multilayer-road-graph/README.md

 ## 3. Creation of Dual Graph

-Transforms the primal junction graph into a dual (road-section) graph where each named road becomes a node (RoadOsm) and two roads sharing a junction are connected by a CONNECTED edge.
+Transforms the primal junction graph into a dual graph where each named road becomes a node (RoadOsm) and two roads sharing a junction are connected by a CONNECTED edge.
 Handles connections through roundabouts and unnamed road segments.

 ```shell
 python "Creation of Dual Graph" -n fullgraph_nodes.csv -r fullgraph_rels.csv -o ./output